Interested in visiting Iceland in May? Or trying to find a fantastic destination for your upcoming May vacation? Look no further!

 1. Reykjavík

-It’s never a bad time to visit Iceland’s capital, but in May the buzzing summer atmosphere starts to set in.
+It’s never a bad time to visit Iceland’s capital, Reykjavík.
+But in May, the buzzing summer atmosphere starts to set in.
 You’ll find even more events, festivals, and activities to take part in.

-Here are the top things you can do in Reykjavík during the summer months:
+Here are the top things to do in Reykjavík in May:

-- Go on a food tour around the city to get a taste of Iceland
+- Go on a food tour to taste traditional Icelandic cuisine

-- Head to the harbor to board a whale-watching cruise
+- Head to the harbor for a whale-watching cruise

-- Explore the nature trails on the nearby Viðey Island
+- Explore the nature trails on nearby Viðey Island

-- Take in the view of the city from the top of Hallgrímskirkja
+- Enjoy city views from the top of Hallgrímskirkja

-You could also book an array of day trips from the capital, from visiting the Golden Circle to taking helicopter rides.
+You could also book an array of day trips from Reykjavík, from visiting the Golden Circle to taking helicopter rides.

 2. Golden Circle

-If you’re in Iceland for a shorter period, don’t miss visiting the highlights of this famous route.
-It is perfect for a city break as it is a fantastic day tour from Reykjavík.
+If you’re in Iceland for a shorter period, don’t miss visiting the highlights of the famous Golden Circle route.
+It’s perfect for a city break as it is a fantastic day tour from Reykjavík.

 See the wonderful waterfalls of Faxifoss and Gullfoss.
 Explore Þingvellir National Park, where you can observe the tectonic plates and even go snorkeling between them.

-- Check out the Golden Circle on one of these guided group tours.
+- Check out the Golden Circle on one of these guided group tours in Iceland.

 And finally, see the OG of geysers!
-Geysir isn’t as active anymore, but its neighbor Strokkur erupts columns of hot water in the air every 6-10 minutes.
+Geysir isn’t as active anymore, but its neighbor Strokkur erupts columns of hot water into the air every 6–10 minutes.

-There are so many highlights to check off your bucket list on the south coast, so we had to include it as one.
+There are so many highlights to check off your bucket list on Iceland’s South Coast, so we had to include it as one.

 Some of the most famous waterfalls in Iceland, Seljalandsfoss and Skógafoss, are located here.
 Seljalandsfoss is especially popular because you can walk behind the fall, giving you a different perspective.